JaisonG2368/JaisonG2368.github.io/index.md

 I am a computer engineering student at CSUF and I like motorcycles

-# Favorite CSPSC 120L Labs
+# Favorite CPSC 120L Labs
 Lab 6, part 1
 Lab 6 was the first lab that incorporated vectors, which was a fun tool to make a sandwich.
 It was pretty hard to wrap my mind around that 0 equals 1 but in the end.
 I got used to it and was able to make a sandwich with all sorts of proteins breads, and condiments.